micaiah-effiong/e-certificate/README.md

-# e-certificate
+# E-certificate
-generating and verifying certificates for students
+Generating and verifying certificates for students

+# Installation

+# Usage

+# Contributions